Woolwich, Ontario: Early history

 St. Jacobs, like nearby Conestogo (both in Woolwich), was primarily Germanic and was first settled in 1830.
 In 1834, Edward Bristow from Sussex, England became one of Elmira's first settlers when he purchased 53 acre of land at this location for 50 cents per acre.
 He started the first store, tavern and potashery.
 A community by the name of Bristow's Corners was already in existence in 1839 when a post office was assigned there; it was renamed Elmira in 1853.

-Historical records suggest that David Musselman founded Conestoga after buying land in 1830.
-He built a sawmill in 1844 and after damming the Conestoga River, he added a flour mill and a second sawmill.
-The hamlet formed in this area, known as Musselman's Mills until 1852 when it became Conestoga because many of the settlers had come from the Conestoga River area of Pennsylvania.
+Historical records suggest that David Musselman founded Conestogo after buying land in 1830.
+He built a sawmill in 1844 and after damming the Conestogo River, he added a flour mill and a second sawmill.
+The hamlet formed in this area, known as Musselman's Mills until 1852 when it became Conestogo because many of the settlers had come from the Conestoga River area of Pennsylvania.
 Records about the entire township from 1846 indicate that the area was thinly settled although the land was excellent and there were large tracts of hardwood.
-There were two grist and two saw mills and an Episcopal church.
+There were two grist mills, two sawmills and an Episcopal church.
 The population count in 1841 indicated 1009 people.

 Woolwich Township Council was organized in January 1850 with five councillors, of whom John N. Meyer was named as Reeve; James Dow was appointed as clerk and treasurer.
 A significant influx to the St. Jacobs area started afterwards, primarily consisting of additional Mennonites from Pennsylvania.
 Farmer and pioneer industrialist Jacob C. Snider, of Swiss German descent, was the most important settler at the time and the community was named after him: Jakobstettel (Jacob's Village).
 He built a dam to power several mills and then built a sawmill, woolen mill and flour mill by 1852.
 This helped to attract others to the small community.
 The St. was added to the name simply to make it sound more pleasing and the pluralization was in honour of the combined efforts of Jacob C. Snider (1791–1865) and his son, Jacob C. Snider Jr. (1822–1857), founders of the village.
 The first post office in St. Jacobs opened in 1852, called St. Jacobs and the village was incorporated in that year.
 By 1855, the population was 400.
 Mennonites formed a significant proportion of the population in the 1850s.
 Most were the so-called Pennsylvania Dutch, not referring to the Netherlands but a misnomer for Deitsch or Deutsch (German).
 They became known as Old Order Mennonite due to their very conservative, traditional lifestyle.
 (Other Mennonites in the area now have a less conservative lifestyle.)